frontend-labs/post-template/README.md

 - post.author          = 'Jan Sanchez'
 ```

-Then open *jade/post.jade* and let's start to make your new post
+Then open *jade/post.jade* and start making your new post!

 ```jade
 extends ./jade/_layout.jade